-IF THIS AFFIDAVIT IS NOT PROPERLY REBUTTED WITH A COUNTER-AFFIDAVIT WITHIN FORTY FIVE (45) CALENDAR DAYS FROM THE DATE OF ITS SERVICE, ALL PARAGRAPHS NOT DENIED SHALL BE CONFESSED AFFIRMED, BY SUCH DEFAULT, AND SHALL BE ACCEPTED AS DISPOSITIVE, CONCLUSIVE FACTS, BY THE U. S. ARMY AND ALL OF ITS CONTRACTORS AND SUBCONTRACTORS.
-WHEREIN THE SECRETARY OF THE ARMY, ITS CONTRACTORS AND SUB-CONTRACTORS OR ANY PROPERLY DELEGATED AUTHORITY HAVE BEEN GIVEN NOTICE AND HAD THE OPPORTUNITY AND “FAILED TO PLEAD.”
-ALL COUNTER-AFFIDAVITS MUST BE RECEIVED WITHIN THE FORTY FIVE (45) CALENDAR DAYS OF ORIGNAL SERVICE TO THE SECRETARY OF THE ARMY AND SIGNED WITH THE VALID LEGAL NAME, TITLE AND ORIGINAL SIGNATURE OF THE SECRETARY OF THE ARMY OR THEY SHALL NOT BE VALID.
+IF THIS AFFIDAVIT IS NOT PROPERLY REBUTTED WITH A COUNTER-AFFIDAVIT WITHIN THIRTY (30) BUSINESS DAYS FROM THE DATE OF ITS SERVICE, ALL PARAGRAPHS NOT DENIED SHALL BE CONFESSED AFFIRMED, BY SUCH DEFAULT, AND SHALL BE ACCEPTED AS DISPOSITIVE, CONCLUSIVE FACTS, BY THE DEPARTMENT OF DEFENSE AND ALL OF ITS CONTRACTORS AND SUBCONTRACTORS.
+WHEREIN THE U.S. SECRETARY OF DEFENSE, ITS CONTRACTORS AND SUB-CONTRACTORS OR ANY PROPERLY DELEGATED AUTHORITY HAVE BEEN GIVEN NOTICE AND HAD THE OPPORTUNITY AND “FAILED TO PLEAD.”
+ALL COUNTER-AFFIDAVITS MUST BE RECEIVED WITHIN THIRTY (30) BUSINESS DAYS OF ORIGNAL SERVICE TO THE SECRETARY OF DEFENSE AND SIGNED WITH THE VALID LEGAL NAME, TITLE AND ORIGINAL SIGNATURE OF THE U.S. SECRETARY OF DEFENSE OR THEY SHALL NOT BE VALID.

 Overview

-In September 2014, Mr. Wesley C. Schneider, the plaintiff, contacted the Institute for Complexity Management (ICM) for assistance.
-In conducting their investigation ICM discovered new evidence in the case that has prompted this constructive notice to the U.S. Army.
-In January 1981, Wesley C. Schneider applied for and was later granted patents for a specialized drinking system and canteen water refilling system that can be used to protect the lives of soldiers during chemical and biological attacks.
-Over the period January 1981 to the present time, the U.S. Government has engaged in a purposeful scheme to defraud Mr. Schneider and the Wesleyan Company of their technology.In January 1981, Wesley C. Schneider applied for and was later granted patents for a specialized drinking system and canteen water refilling system that can be used to protect the lives of soldiers during chemical and biological attacks.
-Over the period January 1981 to the present time, the U.S. Government has engaged in a purposeful scheme to defraud Mr. Schneider and the Wesleyan Company of their technology.
+In January 1981, Wesley C. Schneider, one of the Affiants, applied for and was later granted patents for a specialized drinking system and canteen water refilling system that can be used to protect the lives of soldiers during chemical and biological attacks.
+Affiants Hnatio and Schneider allege that over the period January 1981 to the present time, the U.S. Government has engaged in a purposeful scheme to defraud Mr. Schneider and the Wesleyan Company of their technology.
+In December 2013, Affiant Schneider, contacted Dr. John H. Hnatio, Executive Director, the Institute for Complexity Management (ICM) for assistance to investigate the alleged misappropriation of his patented technology by the U.S. Army.
+In conducting their investigation, ICM discovered new evidence that has prompted this constructive notice to the U.S. Secretary of Defense.

-Affiant: Wesley C. Schneider
+Affiants: Wesley C. Schneider and John H. Hnatio

 This Affidavit and all attached documents have been made a part of the Public Record and will be used for evidence in the administrative and judicial proceedings at law, or equity regarding this case.
-All of these documents are maintained in the Claimants’ Administrative Files.
-This affidavit and exhibits are posted on the John Galt Program for Investigative Studies web site at http://jgpis.org/ for further public notice and to provide the Secretary of the Army the opportunity to rebut each of the sixty claims appearing below.
+All of these documents are maintained in the Affiants’ administrative files.
+For public notice, this affidavit and exhibits are posted on the John Galt Program for Investigative Studies web site at http://jgpis.org/ for further public notice and to provide the U.S. Secretary of Defense the opportunity to review and rebut each of the 88 claims appearing below.

 Affidavit of Truth

-John M. McHugh is Secretary of the Army with offices of business at
+1. Ashton B. Carter is the U.S. Secretary of Defense with offices of business at 1400 Defense Pentagon, Washington, DC 20301-1400.
+[ARMY EXHIBIT 1]

-The U.S. Army engages in commerce by entering into agreements and contracts with the private sector.
+2. The U.S. Department of Defense, including the U.S. Army and the U.S. Marine Corps, engages in commerce by entering into agreements and contracts with private sector companies.
+[ARMY EXHIBIT 2]

-3. The U.S. Army is subject to United States procurement statutes, codes and laws including, but not limited to the Federal and Defense Federal Acquisition Regulations (FARS-DFARS), 5 CFR Part 2635; Title 41 U.S. Code 253; Title 48, Chapter 1 U.S. Code; Title 18 U.S. Code § 1031; P.L.
+3. The Department of Defense, including the U.S. Army and the U.S. Marine Corps, is subject to United States procurement statutes, codes and laws including, but not limited to the Federal and Defense Federal Acquisition Regulations (FARS-DFARS), 5 CFR Part 2635; Title 41 U.S. Code 253; Title 48, Chapter 1 U.S. Code; Title 18 U.S. Code § 1031; P.L.
 96-303; Title 18 U.S. Code §§ 654; 654; 641, and 1832.
+[ARMY EXHIBIT 3]

-4. The U.S. Army is subject to the patent laws of the United States, including but not limited to, Title 35 U.S. Code- Patents.
+4. The Department of Defense, including the U.S. Army and U.S. Marine Corps, is subject to the patent laws of the United States, including but not limited to, Title 35 U.S. Code- Patents.
+[ARMY EXHIBIT 4]

 5. The United States of America issues patents through the United States Patents and Trademarks Office (USPTO), which are valid in the United States and its territories.
+[ARMY EXHIBIT 5]